-- Elicits more independent responses.
-Another common phenomenon in oral voir dire is for the first prospective juror to answer a question somewhat completely and subsequent jurors to simply respond, "I agree with Juror Number One" or "My answer is the same."
-A jury questionnaire will result in more complete information because each juror will give his or her own answer and will respond to every question. - Elicits more complete information.
-Another difficulty with oral voir dire involves asking all the important questions of each and every juror.
-To do so would require the attorney not only to be tediously mechanical with his or her questions, but also to use more time than is usually made available in most courts.
-Thus, it is nearly inevitable that some of the jurors who serve will not have been asked one or more key questions.
+Another difficulty with oral voir dire is to ask all of the important questions of each and every juror.
+To do so would require the attorney not only to be tediously mechanical with his questions, but also to use more time than is usually made available in most courts.
+It, thus, is inevitable that some, if not most, of the jurors who serve have not been asked one or more key questions.
 This is not so with a juror questionnaire.
-By using a questionnaire, an attorney can elicit answers to every question from every juror without testing the patience of the jurors or the court. - Protects juror privacy.
+By using a questionnaire, an attorney can elicit answers to every question from every juror without testing the patience of the jurors or the court.

+- Protects juror privacy.
 Use of a written questionnaire spares jurors the potential embarrassment of answering certain necessary but intrusive questions in front of a large group of people.
-For example, in a wrongful termination case, it may be entirely proper to ask jurors if they have ever been fired from a job; in an automobile accident case involving the use of alcohol, jurors may be asked if they have ever been arrested for driving under the influence.
-Jurors prefer to answer such questions in writing. - Reduces risk of contaminating the jury panel.
-On occasion, a prospective juror may so vividly retell an experience, express an opinion, or state a prejudicial fact that it taints the entire panel.
-This, of course, is a serious risk, given that the only remedy is to declare a mistrial and thus waste an enormous amount of the court's time.
+For example, in a wrongful termination case it may be entirely proper to ask jurors if they have ever been fired from a job; in an automobile accident case involving the use of alcohol, jurors may be asked if they have ever been arrested for drunk driving.
+Jurors may naturally prefer to answer such questions in writing. - Reduces risk of contaminating the jury panel.
+On occasion, a prospective juror may so vividly retell an experience, express an opinion, or state a prejudicial fact that it taints the entire panel, and it becomes necessary to dismiss the panel and start voir dire anew.
+Needless to say, this is an enormous waste of judicial time.
 Use of a jury questionnaire prevents this situation because it is answered in writing.
-Potentially inflammatory written responses may be followed up in an in camera proceeding.
+Potentially inflammatory written responses may be followed up in camera.

-Because of these benefits, the use of jury questionnaires is increasing.
+Because of these benefits, the use of jury questionnaires in increasing.